Shiitake Mushroom Powder, grown organically

 Japanese reports record mycelial extract being effective against allergies (including allergic asthma), autoimmune diseases such as purpura, cirrhosis, diabetes, hepatitis B, high blood pressure, leukemia, liver infection, low blood pressure and stomach ulcers.

 In China during the Ming Dynasty Shiitake was used as a jing tonic to increase sexual and vital energy.

-Information on Shiitake mushroom benefits excerpted and adapted from "Shiitake the Healing Mushroom" by Kenneth Jones.
+Some of this information on Shiitake mushroom benefits is excerpted and adapted from “Shiitake the Healing Mushroom” by Kenneth Jones.

 Typical Usage of Concentrated Extract